jamwine/Web-Scraping/README.md

 * **WikiCompanies**: This project utilizes Scrapy aims to scrape all US companies and its firmographics data from the Wikipedia infobox.

+* **UnlistedZoneShares**: This is a Scrapy project that aims to scrape unlisted companies of India from URL: `https://unlistedzone.com/shares/`.

 * **WWIPL**: This is a Selenium based project that aims to scrape unlisted companies of India from URL: `https://wwipl.com/`.

 * **UnlistedDeal**: This is a Selenium based web scraping script that aims to scrape unlisted companies of India from URL: `https://www.unlisteddeal.com/unlisted-share/`.